 What is a cash account?

-Cash accounts can typically hold stocks, ETFs, mutual funds, fixed income products, and more, but many brokerages further limit the types of securities you can hold in cash accounts.
+Cash accounts can typically hold stocks, exchange-traded funds, mutual funds, fixed-income products, and more, but many brokerages further limit the types of securities you can hold in cash accounts.
 For example, while regulatory bodies may allow you to trade mutual funds in a cash account, your brokerage may not.
 Margin trading, short selling, and trading complex options are not allowed in a cash account.

 What is a margin account?